DjordjeVujatovic/Bench-restTest/README.md

 This was a very fun project to work on.
 The challenge allowed to me demonstrate my understanding of JSON REST API's and data transformations.
 An initial hurdle that I ran into was that the object keys inside of the API were capitalized, one of them being Date which is a reserved JavaScript identifer.
 To fix this, I looped over the JSON and set the keys to lower case.
+In the case of the this project there are four endpoints.
+They act as four different pages of the imaginary transaction history.
+The fetch call inside of this project is recursive and makes consecutive calls to these endpoints, pages one through four, until it receives a 404 error at which point it terminates.
+It then combines all of the data objects and presents them together on the balance-sheet-like UI.

 ## Technologies Used
 - Javascript (ES6)